awsdocs/amazon-eks-user-guide/doc_source/service_IAM_role.md

 ## Check for an existing cluster role<a name="check-service-role"></a>

-You can use the following procedure to check and see if your account already has the Amazon EKS cluster role\.<a name="procedure_check_service_role"></a>
+You can use the following procedure to check and see if your account already has the Amazon EKS cluster role\.

 **To check for the `eksClusterRole` in the IAM console**